okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab-2-create-resources/index.md

 ## Add a new authentication policy resource

 [Authentication policies](/docs/guides/configure-signon-policy/main/) control access to applications.
 Use them to configure more granular access to the app than are permitted by default.
-Additionally, use authentication policies to selectively apply conditions like limiting access to certain users and/or groups, and the network or network zone that they  connect from.
+Also, use authentication policies to selectively apply conditions like limiting access to certain users and/or groups, and the network or network zone that they connect from.

 An [authentication policy resource](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/app_signon_policy) allows you to create and configure a sign-on policy for the application.
 Sign-on policies are defined in `modules/applications/app_signon_policies.tf`.